 The man, from Shenzhen, claims to have learnt about this heavyweight hair restoring trick from two ‘masters’ who discovered it.
 Naturally, the burning question is: discovered what, exactly?

 Male pattern baldness is a widespread genetic condition that will affect the hairlines and crowns of at least half of all men by the time they are 50.
-The most effective way of addressing it is with a male hair loss treatment course which typically makes use of two clinically-proven drugs – finasteride 1mg and minoxidil – to halt shedding, encourage regrowth and help in preventing baldness.
+The most effective way of addressing it is with a male hair loss treatment course featuring either or both of the only two clinically-proven drugs for this purpose – finasteride 1mg and minoxidil – to halt shedding, encourage regrowth and help in preventing baldness.

 To the best of our knowledge, there is absolutely nothing in the medical books to suggest that strapping bits of metal to your feet will cause hair to regrow.
 Nor, more broadly, is there anything that shows exercise makes hair lost to androgenetic alopecia come back.